 21 Aug Developer difficulties

-Before making the move to be full focused on development, what were some of the greatest Brexit driven challenges you thought you would face?
+What are some of the greatest Brexit driven challenges you thought you would face?
 How have you gone about mitigating these?

 Having worked as a developer for many years, (albeit as an employee) I have seen huge changes in the market; the issue for me was leaving paid employment to strike out on my own.
 I feel that the greatest issue with Brexit is uncertainty over the process, timescale and outcome and what it will mean for the economy, generally, and the housing market.
 To mitigate these issues, I am being very selective in the types of developments I view as suitable.
 The location must be right, the mix of units and sizes must be appropriate for the local marketplace and most importantly, we must not overpay for the land in the first place and start from a weak position.